Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Main results

 1) The cases discussed in Sections \ref{sect14} and \ref{sect15} are extreme cases.
 In many typical applications, one would expect the state space to split up as time evolves into more and more components that get almost disconnected by the dynamics (local modes, metastable states).
 The study of such more complicated situations is an important topic for future research.

 2) We have discussed here a setup with discrete state space and continuous time.
-Continuous state spaces can in principle be treated by similar techniques, although of course additional technical considerations are required.
+In continuous time, particle systems on more general state spaces can in principle be treated by similar techniques, although of course additional technical considerations are required (cf. for instance \cite{Rou}).
 For algorithmic applications, the case of discrete time and a continuous state space is probably the most interesting one.
-This case will be studied in detail in the PhD thesis of N.~Schweizer \cite{Schw-phd}.
+For an overview of the substantial literature and some more recent results in this case we refer to \cite{BCJ,cappe,chop-ann,DM,MM,DMDJ,DouMou,JasDou} and references therein.
+An $L^p$ approach similar to the one presented here is developed for the discrete time case in the PhD thesis of N.~Schweizer \cite{Schw-phd}.